Consumerism in the time of climate change, life on the farm, and why every little bit matters.

-However, even with experience and an appreciation for life and death, life on the farm still presents challenges.
-“Every year when it comes time to butcher in the fall, its always hard.
-Its never easy.
-And I think farmers are lying to themselves if they say that its easy.”
+However, even with experience and appreciation for life and death, life on the farm still presents challenges.
+“Every year when it comes time to butcher in the fall, it’s always hard.
+It’s never easy.
+And I think farmers are lying to themselves if they say that it’s easy.”

 ebook here: http://www.greenwillowhomestead.com/books.html

 And definitely my broad fork.
 I purchased that two falls ago, I got it from Meadow Creatures.
 I use that broad fork almost every day in the spring.
-When Im planting, when Im prepping soil, because we have a no-till policy on our property, and we want to keep soil life intact.
-We use the broad for to aerate soil and to prep for planting.
+When I’m planting, when I’m prepping soil, because we have a no-till policy on our property, and we want to keep soil life intact.
+We use the broad fork to aerate soil and to prep for planting.
 Definitely the broad fork and the 5-gallon bucket.

-Favorite Book: Oh right now or any time I just finished The Hobbit for the first time which is ludicrous because I am such an avid reader like I’m reading my book that I have a book.
-I love books list every year.
-I don’t know why you can either follow through the Hobbit but I just finished it and it was just like most pleasant adventure story ever.
-And I identified so hardcore with Bilbo being like a hobbit like he just wants to be at home.
-He was to by a cup of tea but at the same time he has to get out there and I have to take risks like there’s this side of him that craves adventure on this side of him that great comfort and I just identified with that 100 percent.
+Favorite Book: I just finished The Hobbit for the first time which is ludicrous because I am such an avid reader.
+I love books.
+I identified so hardcore with Bilbo being like a hobbit like he just wants to be at home…At the same time he has to get out there and…take risks like there’s this side of him that craves adventure on this side of him that great comfort and I just identified with that 100 percent.
 I loved it.